brennanbrown/notes/README.md

-# notes
+# Notes

-Notes regarding my education with programming and compsci.
+This is a public domain repository of notes I have taken regarding various skills, including programming and software development.